top of page

 Level 1: Matter:

 These are our raw materials.
 Physicists began with a list of 60 elements.
-Today, they likely have around 100 basic elements, to which we add all possible combinations of different atoms.
-At the level of matter, there is no life, no feelings, no movement, nothing but eternity!
+Today, they probably have around 100 basic elements, to which we add all possible combinations of different atoms.
+At the matter level, there is no life, no feelings, no movement, nothing but eternity!

-That can be misleading.
+That can be misunderstood.
 Planet Earth is more than a collection of raw materials.
 We only see many combinations of basic elements.
 There is more to Planet Earth than matter.

 Level 2: Plants: